slack-ruby/slack-ruby-bot/README.md

 * [behaves like a slack bot](lib/slack-ruby-bot/rspec/support/slack-ruby-bot/it_behaves_like_a_slack_bot.rb): A bot quacks like a Slack Ruby bot.
 * [respond with slack message](lib/slack-ruby-bot/rspec/support/slack-ruby-bot/respond_with_slack_message.rb): The bot responds with a message.
+* [respond with slack messages](lib/slack-ruby-bot/rspec/support/slack-ruby-bot/respond_with_slack_messages.rb): The bot responds with a multiple messages.
 * [respond with error](lib/slack-ruby-bot/rspec/support/slack-ruby-bot/respond_with_error.rb): An exception is raised inside a bot command.

 Require `slack-ruby-bot/rspec` in your `spec_helper.rb` along with the following dependencies in Gemfile.